 - Managing subscriptions: Collect payments and details for newsletters, memberships, or recurring services.

-- Handling event registrations: Allow users to sign up for workshops, classes, or appointments directly.
+- Handling event registrations: Allow users to sign up directly for workshops, classes, or appointments.

-- Offering service bookings: Let clients request services, select time slots, and confirm their appointments easily.
+- Offering service bookings: Let clients request services, select time slots, and easily confirm their appointments.

 An optimized order form helps reduce drop-offs by removing unnecessary steps in the buying process.